-A vault can be organized on a local or networked drive, detachable media or a tape device.
+A vault can be organized on a local or networked drive, detachable media or a tape device attached to the Acronis Backup & Recovery 11 Storage Node.

 There are no settings for limiting a vault size or number of backups in a vault.
-You can limit the size of each archive using cleanup.
-However, the total size of archives stored in the vault is limited by the storage size only.
+You can limit the size of each archive using cleanup, but the total size of archives stored in the vault is limited by the storage size only.